FDR's Message to Charlottesville—and to Donald Trump

 Last week, “Charlottesville” became shorthand for racism, violence and a president’s moral blindness.
 But for a long time, the college town was remembered for a very different moment, when a president facing fascist aggression showed moral clarity.

 The last time the world paid so much attention to Charlottesville, it was the summer of 1940, and Europe was on fire.
-In a few short months Hitler had conquered much of western Europe and France itself was on the verge of succumbing.
+In a few short months Hitler had conquered much of western Europe, and France itself was on the verge of succumbing.

-On June 10, the day that Mussolini took Italy into the war on the side of the Nazis, Franklin D. Roosevelt travelled by presidential train to Charlottesville to deliver a commencement speech in the University of Virginia’s elegant Memorial Gymnasium, before an audience of faculty, guests and 500 members of the class of 1940, including his son.
+On June 10, the day that Mussolini took Italy into the war on the side of the Nazis, Franklin D. Roosevelt traveled by presidential train to Charlottesville to deliver a commencement speech in the University of Virginia’s elegant Memorial Gymnasium, before an audience of faculty, guests, and 500 members of the class of 1940, including his son.

 In a stirring address, Roosevelt condemned “the gods of force and hate” that “would endanger the institutions of democracy in the western world.”
 He rejected the isolationist “delusion” that the United States could be “a lone island in a world dominated by the philosophy of force.”